typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/unbound-method.md

 ## Rule Details

-Examples of code for this rule
+Examples of code for this rule with the default options:

 <!--tabs-->